 Your veneers can be made from porcelain or composite.

 Composite resin veneers are the easiest and cheapest solution for improving the appearance of your teeth because the composite resin veneers material is applied directly to your teeth.
 Sometimes it is possible to complete treatment in just a single visit and it might not even be necessary to have any injections.

 Composite resin veneers are a good choice if you want a cost-effective way to get a smile makeover, but they won’t last as long as porcelain veneers.

-Over time, composite veneers can become stained and will need replacing more frequently.
+Over time, they can become stained and will need replacing more frequently.
 Although modern composite resins can look wonderful, they are not quite as life-like as the latest porcelains.
 If you want the best aesthetics, you might need to consider porcelain veneers.